jpmml/jpmml-evaluator-spark/README.md

  |-- Species_probability: vector (nullable = false)
 ```

 **A note about building and packaging JPMML-Spark applications**.
 The JPMML-Evaluator library depends on JPMML-Model and Google Guava library versions that are in conflict with the ones that are bundled with Apache Spark and/or Apache Hadoop.
-This conflict can be easily solved by relocating JPMML-Evaluator library dependencies to a different namespace using the [Apache Maven Shade Plugin] (https://maven.apache.org/plugins/maven-shade-plugin/).
+This conflict can be easily solved by relocating JPMML-Evaluator library dependencies to a different namespace using the [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
 Please see the JPMML-Spark example application for a worked out example.

 ## Example application ##